DavFromOhio/nanoleaf-firmware-upgrade-notes/README.md

 # Nanoleaf controller firmware updates

 ## 1. First things first:
-Nanoleaf is a trademark of Nanoleaf Energy Technology ShenZhen Limited.

-If your Nanoleaf app can pair with your Nanoleaf product, this document is quite possibly of no use to you.
+If your Nanoleaf app can pair with your Nanoleaf product, this document is *possibly* of no use to you.

 If you cannot, however, you have a challenge.
 Because the problem *can* be that your controller doesn't trust your app.
 Or the other way around.
 I don't know.
 Either way, it does not work.
 And because you cannot pair the controller and the app, you cannot update the controller firmware *from* the app.
 At least as far as I understand it.
 This document suggests a workaround for this particular problem.

-I (author of this text) am not a Nanoleaf employee, associate, investor or in any other way associated with Nanoleaf.
-Technically, I do not even own Nanoleaf products.
-Family members do.

 What *may* appear as technical advice in this document is merely a description of what *I* would do to bypass certain challenges which may occur when trying to use the current Nanoleaf Android app to connect to controllers with very old firmware.
 In short: pairing may not work.
 Maybe you get Error 009.
 Maybe you are at wits end.
 Maybe you are about to say foul things about ... products.

 **I take no responsibility whatsoever for any breakage, nor loss of money, time, wits or marriage.**

+I (author of this text) am not a Nanoleaf employee, associate, investor or in any other way associated with Nanoleaf.
+Technically, I do not even own Nanoleaf products.
+Family members do.

+Nanoleaf is a trademark of Nanoleaf Energy Technology ShenZhen Limited.

 ## 2. Understand the mechanism we will employ